Twitter permanently bans conspiracy theorist Alex Jones and website InfoWars

 Twitter faced mounting pressure as critics believed that the platform allowed Jones to spread misinformation, most famously the falsehood that the 2012 massacre at Sandy Hook Elementary School had been staged.
 Jones is facing multiple defamation suits from parents of the murdered children.

+While Marquez-Greene applauded Twitter's suspension of Jones, she said she still finds enforcement of those behind dangerous harassment campaigns on social networks to be inconsistent.

+"What's disconcerting, although the victory is great, is the randomness of the application of rules," Marquez-Greene told NBC News.
+"I hope that we can get to a place in society where it doesn't have to happen to you in order for it to be meaningful.
+Many people who are subject to these violations have much less power than heads of companies and reporters."

-Outside the hearing, Jones told reporters that the Democratic Party, multinational corporations and the tech industry were conspiring to silence "conservative and nationalist and populist voices ahead of this critical midterm election."
+Outside the hearing on Wednesday, Jones told reporters that the Democratic Party, multinational corporations and the tech industry were conspiring to silence "conservative and nationalist and populist voices ahead of this critical midterm election."

 "I'm here to be able to face my accusers," Jones declared.
 "This is the 11th hearing they've had where they make up all these incredible lies about me and others to sell the end of the First Amendment."